Miracle in Miami: Broadcaster calls

 Tannehill throws down the middle caught by Stills, laterals, back to Butler. (sic) Or rather Parker, who flips it to Drake, he runs across the 40 of New England, angling inside to the 30, 25, 20, 15, 10, He's gonna win the footrace to the end zone!
 The Dolphins are going to win it!
 On the lateral!
 Once then twice!
 And Drake takes it in!
 And the Patriots stand stunned in disbelief!

 Reactions

 Patriots head coach Bill Belichick was criticized after the game for substituting out safety Devin McCourty for tight end Rob Gronkowski, who missed the final tackle leading to Drake's touchdown.
-Retired Patriots players Rodney Harrison and Tedy Bruschi, as well as McCourty and Patriots safety Duron Harmon, argued that since the Dolphins were too far away from the end zone to try a conventional Hail Mary pass play, Gronkowski, who has historically been used to defend against long passes in late-game situations, should not have been substituted in for a defensive back on the play.
+Retired Patriots players Rodney Harrison and Tedy Bruschi argued that it was a situational mistake to substitute Rob Gronkowski at safety, given that the Dolphins were too far from the end zone to attempt a conventional Hail Mary.
+While Gronkowski’s size could have been useful against such a play, his lack of speed and weaker tackling ability compared to a typical free safety proved disastrous in defending the Dolphins’ laterals.
+Both Devin McCourty—who was subbed out for Gronkowski—and fellow safety Duron Harmon noted after the game that they expected a lateral play, not a Hail Mary, based on the Dolphins’ field position.

 The press conference following this game is where the well-known "Nobody died" comment from Belichick hails from.
 Following the game he replied to questioning from reporters by saying, "Look it's the National Football League.
 Nobody died.
 Gotta big game against Pittsburgh this week."